aranch2003/aranch2003/README.md

-<h1 align="center">Hi there! 👋 I'm Aryan Anand</h1>
+<h1 align="center">Hi there! 👋 I'm Aryan Anand Chanduka</h1>
-<h3 align="center">A pre-final-year Computer Science Engineering student specializing in IoT, AI, and Edge Computing.</h3>
+<h3 align="center">A pre-final-year Computer Science Engineering  student at VIT Vellore (Graduating in July 2026).</h3>
-<h4 align="center">I’m passionate about building smart systems that blend <i>hardware</i> with <i>intelligence</i>, and I love solving real-world problems through innovation and code.</h4>
+<h4 align="center">I’m passionate about building impactful solutions that merge <i>innovation</i> with <i>scalability</i>, and I thrive on tackling challenges with a creative, problem-solving mindset.</h4>

 ---

 ## 🚀 What I’m Up To
-- 🧠 Building an **AI-powered Plagiarism Checker** in Python using NLP & similarity models.
-- 🌿 Developing **IoT-based Smart Farming Solutions** – including smart watering, harvesting, and monitoring systems using ESP32.
+- I’m exploring IoT, fog, and edge computing—driven by genuine curiosity to see how they can transform real‑world systems.
 - 📊 Working on a **Vue + Spring Boot dashboard** for real-time sensor data visualization.
 - 🤝 Always open to collaborating on **embedded systems**, **full-stack apps**, or **AI+IoT hybrids**!